ProjectZetta/RemoteFutures/doc/Benchmark.md

 A benchmark is used for executing a standard test case that compares each travel case to the remaining 1023 cases and selects the most similar one.
-This task is performed for all 1024 cases in the dataset.
+This task is performed for all 1024 cases in the data-set.
 The benchmark application used for measuring performance is a custom framework I’ve written following the best practice from Boyer et al. (4).
-For statistical accuracy, a pre-run is executing the task 80 times before measuring 10 runs of the task.
+For statistical accuracy, a pre-run is executing the task 60 times before measuring 100 runs of the task.
 The long pre-run is motivated by excluding JVM optimization, such as JIT compiling.
 Each of the 100 runs is measured independently to determine the minimum, maximum and mean execution time.
 Furthermore, variance and standard derivation are calculated in order to estimate the level of confidence in the results.
 Execution time is measured in nanoseconds to circumvent an accuracy bug in Sys- tem.currentTimeMillis().
-Execution time is then converted to seconds by using a precise custom conversion to prevent loss of accuracy.
-All measurements are ex- ported to an excel sheet for further evaluation.
+Execution time is then converted to seconds by using a precise custom conversion to preserve accuracy.
+All measurements are exported to an excel sheet for further evaluation.

 ## Measurements Correctness